-We make claiming compensation for Sansa Airlines flight delays as easy as possible.
-Our free Compensation Calculator, together with our air passenger rights experts, will confirm your delay time, and make sure there are no extraordinary circumstances which impact your eligibility.
+We make claiming compensation for SANSA Airlines flight delays as easy as possible.
+Our compensation check tool, together with our air passenger rights experts, will confirm your delay time, and make sure there are no extraordinary circumstances which impact your eligibility.
 You can usually claim for flights from as far back as 3 years ago.

 In Europe, EC 261 protects all passengers in the event of flight cancellations, especially last-minute flight cancellations.

-Passengers due to depart from a European airport are always entitled to a full refund if their flight is canceled and Sansa Airlines can't offer an acceptable replacement.
-Additionally, for any Sansa Airlines flight cancellation less than 14 days before the flight, passengers may also be eligible for Sansa Airlines flight cancellation compensation, up to £520 per person.
+If there's any SANSA Airlines flight cancellation less than 14 days before the flight was due to depart from a European airport, passengers may be eligible for SANSA Airlines flight cancellation compensation, up to £520 per person.

-This gives passengers the right to claim flight delay compensation, Sansa Airlines cancellation compensation, or overbooking compensation if Sansa Airlines is responsible for the issue.
-That's in addition to their rights to a flight refund.
+This gives passengers the right to claim flight delay compensation, SANSA Airlines cancellation compensation, or overbooking compensation if SANSA Airlines is responsible for the issue.

 |Covered by EC 261|